...at the School of Medicine

 Look up other people in the University Directory.

-The Doctoral Excellence Award in Biomedical Sciences is established to recognize exceptional research and scholarship in PhD programs at the School of Medicine.
-Nominees' work should represent highly original work that is an unusually significant contribution to the field.
-A maximum of one student per PhD program will be selected, but a program might not have a student selected in a particular year.
-The Graduate Program Directors chosen by the Office of Graduate Education will review the nominations and select recipients of each Award.
+The Doctoral Excellence Award in Biomedical Sciences is established to recognize outstanding graduate students in PhD programs at the School of Medicine.
+Successful candidates will exhibit exceptional qualities in research, scholarship, service, and collaboration.
+Nominees' work should represent highly original work that is an unusually significant contribution to the field and their contribution to the project should be clear.
+In addition, the student should have made significant contributions to the scientific community through involvement in activities that support the laboratory, department, school, institution, or national science organizations.
+A maximum of one student per PhD program will be selected, but a program may not have a student selected in a particular year.
+The Graduate Program Directors, chosen by the Office of Graduate Education, will review the nominations and select recipients of each Award.

 Molecular Biology/Molecular Virology/Cell Biology students should contact the Department of Molecular Biology and Microbiology to compete for the departmental Krampitz Award.
 Genetic Epidemiology students can contact the Department of Epidemiology and Biostatistics to compete for the Olson Award.